 • your next steps if the negotiation does not yield an agreement.

-In some cases, having a neutral third party such as a mediator may help you overcome these challenges and facilitate an outcome, as opposed to direct negotiation.
+In some cases, having a neutral third party such as a mediator may help you overcome these challenges and facilitate an outcome, as opposed to direct negotiation (see – Resolve IP issues with the help of a third party | IP Australia First Response).

 What are the benefits?